 Just being charged with a Westfield Center domestic violence will result in the issuance of a temporary protection order or TPO.
 A temporary protection order can restrict:

 - Who you can be around.

 While the temporary protection order is often a condition of bond in the criminal case, the alleged victim often files for a civil protection order as well.
 Our Domestic Violence Lawyers can defend the civil protection order hearing as well.
 Temporary Protection Orders terminate at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Attorneys in Westfield Center, Ohio, 44251.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Lawyers in Westfield Center, Ohio, 44251.